-Spend Matters welcomes this guest post from Verity Michie, data analyst at Mintec.
+Spend Matters welcomes this guest post from Ben Orhan, senior economist at pricing and purchasing, IHS Markit.

-Spend Matters welcomes this guest post from Emma Jayne Smith, market analyst at Mintec.
+Spend Matters welcomes this guest post from Jara Zicha, market analyst at Mintec.

-Spend Matters welcomes this guest post from Liliana Minton, market analyst at Mintec.
+Spend Matters welcomes this guest post form Emma Jayne Smith, market analyst at Mintec.